 "Surrender now, or you're dead.
-Put your guns on the floor raise your arms.
+Put your guns on the floor and raise your arms.
 Last warning!"
 Marecki said.

 Three people slowly stood up.
 They looked nervous, eyes flitting back and forth.
-Agents and police officers marched them to an open area and shackled them with zip-ties.
-Mac and the team quickly checked the several offices before going up the stairwell to the second floor.
+Agents and police officers marched them to an open area and shackled them with zip ties.
+Mac and the team quickly checked several offices before going up the stairwell to the second floor.
 Entering one of the automated production lines, they encountered seven people with their hands up.
 After zipping them up and searching for weapons, the prisoners were marched downstairs to the outside shipping dock.

-Heading up the stairs again, Gabe Marecki called Agent Mason on the satellite phoneoile.
+Gabe Marecki called Agent Mason on the satellite phone while heading up the stairs.

 "D'Marcus, we've cleared the first and second floors.
 One dead, two wounded.
 No team casualties so far."